Overview

 To be eligible for unpaid placement, enrolled students will need to complete a series of MANDATORY program and agency-specific pre-placement requirements.
 These will be discussed with students during class time and a Student Placement Facilitator will be in place to assist and answer all placement-related questions.

-Students will need to complete the below mandatory requirements before classes begin:
+Students will need to complete the below mandatory requirements before placement:

 Must be completed through a WSIB-approved training provider.
-Certification must remain valid for the duration of the program and must not expire during placement.
+Certification must not expire during placement.

-3. Students can hold their certificate once completed and they will be instructed where and how to share it with the College during their class time
+- Students can hold their certificate once completed and they will be instructed where and how to share it with the College

 PLEASE READ CAREFULLY